Theranos Dissolved in its Own Blood Game

 Theranos Dissolved

-It lasted long as a bedtime story would.
-Tale of Theranos proves one thing for sure, only say lies you can protect.
-Elizabeth Holmes learned that hard way.
-Theranos, a Silicon Valley biotechnological firm which gained prominence due to all the things a normal struggling entity lacks; female found with such charismatic personality, an audacity to promise biotechnological revolution, an all-star board of two secretaries of states and two senators.
+It lasted as long as a bedtime story would.
+The tale of Theranos proves one thing for sure, only say lies you can protect.
+Elizabeth Holmes learned that the hard way.
+Theranos, a Silicon Valley biotechnological firm gained prominence due to all the things a normal struggling entity lacks; a female with such a charismatic personality, an audacity to promise a biotechnological revolution, an all-star board of two secretaries of state and two senators.

 Elizabeth Holmes Phobia

-This inspired Holmes into putting these devices more in use for other types of treatments and she came back to Stanford with the same ideas.
-She previously worked in Robertson’s lab and all these experiences does make her profile of an intelligent girl.
+This inspired Holmes to put these devices more in use for other types of treatments and she came back to Stanford with the same ideas.
+She previously worked in Robertson’s lab and all these experiences do make her profile of an intelligent girl.

 Elizabeth Holmes, during that time, criticized the medical tests taking place.
 She raised questions regarding the amount of blood taken from patients’ veins.
-Specifically asking why such amount was needed when it could be done with a prick of blood.
-Her claims might’ve based on her phobia of medical needles.
-Although it was childish, she made a huge statement and claiming that she was the one who can overcome this problem.
+Specifically asking why such an amount was needed when it could be done with a prick of blood.
+Her claims might be based on her phobia of medical needles.
+Although it was childish, she made a huge statement and claimed that she was the one who could overcome this problem.

 She managed to get resourceful and trustworthy people on board.
-With that being said, her board members didn’t include the PhD’s and the people who have been in biotechnological advancements in their records.
-As the prestigious board member consists of scientists and engineers that settle upon the utter-most quality control regarding public health.
-Elizabeth and her board members only consisted of businessmen, politicians, and a second-year college drop-out.
+With that being said, her board members didn’t include the PhDs and the people who have been in biotechnological advancements in their records.
+The prestigious board member consists of scientists and engineers who settle upon the uttermost quality control regarding public health.
+Elizabeth and her board members only consisted of businessmen, politicians, and a second-year college dropout.

 Too Good to Be True

 Holmes and Balwani had secretly been in a relationship and were living together at the time.
-Although, they specially didn’t let the board members know about it.
-As an underqualified COO, Balwani’s incompetence was a torture for the employees.
+However, they especially didn’t let the board members know about it.
+As an underqualified COO, Balwani’s incompetence was torture for the employees.
 He was seen yelling and occasionally firing people.

 The Domino Effect